 How Manufacturers and Consumers Use MCT Oil

-Because it is colorless and tasteless, MCT oil can be consumed plain or added to a wide variety of products without altering their flavor.
+MCT oil is quickly growing in popularity as a dietary supplement and many consumers and manufacturers are using MCT oil as a food additive for health foods and beverages.
+Because it is colorless and tasteless, MCT oil can be consumed plain or added to various products without altering their flavor.
 Many consumers incorporate MCT oil into homemade recipes as well for additional health benefits.
 Below are some popular ways to consume MCT oil:

 - Smoothies: Adding MCT oil to post or pre-workout shakes or smoothies provides more energy for exercising and helps aid in recovery after high-intensity workouts.